lm2612/IE_CDT_ClimateDynamicsTutorial/README.md

 * What information would you provide to the client?
 * What sources of uncertainty do you expect in your prediction?

+You can either work locally or on Jasmin.
+### Set up: local

+### Set up: Jasmin
+Go to [https://notebooks.jasmin.ac.uk/](https://notebooks.jasmin.ac.uk/) and start a jupyter notebook.
+Packages should already be installed on `jaspy`.
+You should automatically have access to the CMIP data.

 ## Time series approach

 To predict the temperature at a specific location on 19th November 2025, we can time series data to inform us about the historical temperatures in this location.

 There is some CMIP data already pre-processed in the `./data/` directory.
 This contains monthly averaged data from the historical simulation of the Met Office climate model HadGEM.
-The jupyter notebook PredictTimeseriesSetup.ipynb will help you get started with this data
+The jupyter notebook [PredictTimeseriesSetup.ipynb](PredictTimeseriesSetup.ipynb) will help you get started with this data
 ```python
 data_path = "./data/"
 filename = f"{data_path}t_CMIP6_historical_HadGEM3-GC31-LL_mon_195001-201412_UK.nc"
 ds = xr.open_dataset(filename)
 ```

-If you are using jasmin, the jupyter notebook PredictTimeseriesJasmin.ipynb will help you open the dataset.
+If you are using jasmin, the jupyter notebook [PredictTimeseriesJasmin.ipynb](PredictTimeseriesJasmin.ipynb) will help you open the dataset.
 This data comes from a historical simulation of the Met Office coupled climate model UKESM.

 ```python
 data_path = "/badc/cmip6/data/CMIP6/CMIP/MOHC/UKESM1-0-LL/historical/r1i1p1f2/day/tas/gn/v20190627/"